flippy-software-package/flippy/demo/biconcave_shapes_MC/Readme.md

 - `fp::SPHERICAL_TRIANGULATION` specifies the triangulation type (not optional in this case), which has to match the triangulation type of the `Triangulation` class.

 The instantiation parameters have the following meaning:
- - `tr` name of the `Triangulation` class instance that we declared.
+ - `guv` name of the `Triangulation` class instance that we declared.
  - `prms` name of the `EnergyParameters` struct instance that we declared.
  - `surface_energy` name of the energy function that we defined.
  - `rng` is the name of the instance of the random number generator.
 This generator needs to be declared before the `mc_updater` in the code as